What is a Pediatric Dentist?

 Please discuss the positive aspects of dentistry to your child.
 A dental visit is part of growing up.
-Explain that Dr. John and Dr. Felicia are gentle, friendly, and happy to see them.
-They will “look, count, and clean” their teeth.
+Explain that Dr. Rob is gentle, friendly, and will be happy to see them.
+He will “look, count, and clean” their teeth.

 We recommend you avoid telling your child that the dentist “will not hurt,” as this may have never entered their minds.
 We recommend you avoid using words such as needle, shots, drills, or others that may create fear or anxiety.

 Dental treatment and materials have improved over the years, making most dental procedures pain free.
 When parents or siblings share their past dental experiences with a child, they often create unnecessary fear and anxiety.

 We will provide individualized and compassionate care to your child in a warm and supportive environment.
 Laughter and lightheartedness are the norm in our office.
 With your help and cooperation, we are confidant your child will leave our office with healthy teeth and positive feelings towards our dental team.